shemetz/roll-from-compendium/Readme.md

 As are header buttons for sheets of Actors, Items, and Journals.

-The new option is named Quick Roll To Chat, Description To Chat, Cast To Chat, Image To Chat, etc.
+The new option is named "To Chat".

 When clicking this option, the sheet's contents will be used to post a card in the chat, depending on the exact document type:
 - (dnd5e, pf2e) A spell will be cast.
 Spell slot can be chosen.